FROM: 4 weeks: £1095 | 6 weeks: £1495 | 8 weeks: £1895 | 10 weeks: £2295 | 12 weeks: £2695

 Upcoming, I have an outreach program planned with the hospital social worker, a potential outreach with the HIV clinic into rural clinics and ward rounds in the maternity unit.
 I am very excited about my remaining time and will make the best use of my time.
 I really feel like my possibilities and options are endless.

-The medical volunteer project is based in the small town of Katima Mulilo, which is the regional capital of the exotic Caprivi region in the north-east of Namibia.
+The Namibia Medical Volunteer project is based in the small town of Katima Mulilo, which is the regional capital of the exotic Caprivi region in the north-east of Namibia.
 The town is situated along the banks of the mighty Zambezi River and hippos are abundant in the calm stretches of the river.
 The Zambezi is popular for tiger fishing, or relaxing river cruises and the surrounding area also offers outstanding birding, with common species including heron, pelican, egret and African Fish Eagle.

 Katima is a fairly busy little trade town and has a good infrastructure with supermarkets, shops, hospital, petrol stations, telephone connections, banking facilities, an airport and good roads.
 It also has a local market for crafts and supplies.
 Most local people speak some English.